-You may have experienced a financial hardship and are now considering to declare bankruptcy.
+You may have experienced a financial hardship and are now considering declaring bankruptcy.
 You realize that there are pros and cons of both bankruptcy chapters, so the purpose of this article is to provide the pros and cons of Chapter 7 and Chapter 13 bankruptcy and provide access to a calculator that allows you to estimate qualification, compare pros and cons and estimate payments.

 Pros and Cons of Bankruptcy Calculator

 You’ll notice by going through the list of pros and cons that the list is quite extensive.
 To make it easier, we built the following bankruptcy pros and cons calculator to allow you to compare each option hollistically.
 The calculator does the following:

 - Estimates Chapter 7 qualification